- Threat Assessment Team

 All students, faculty and staff should be committed to ensuring the safety and security of the campus and workplace environment.
 As such, anyone who believes that an individual has committed or may commit an act of violence, is engaging in behavior or making statements that generate concern about the potential for violence, or otherwise may pose a threat to the health or safety of any member of the College community should call the Department of Public Safety immediately at 802.443.5911.
 In case of an emergency, please dial 911.

-Individuals may also make a report to any member of the TAM Team:
+Individuals may also make a report to any member of the TAM:

-The Director of Public Safety (or designee) will serve as the chair of the TAM team and, in consultation with other College officials as appropriate, will assess the reported information and determine whether to convene the TAM Team.
+The Director of Public Safety (or designee) will serve as the chair of the TAM and, in consultation with other College officials as appropriate, will assess the reported information and determine whether to convene the TAM.

 In situations where an individual has concerns about someone’s behavior but is unsure whether such behavior constitutes a “threat” to self or others, the individual should report the information to the Department of Public Safety or other College official, as appropriate, to allow the College the opportunity to assess the situation and respond as necessary:

-A. Students: Concerns about statements and/or behavior of students may be reported to the dean of students or Commons dean (undergraduate College) or the vice president for Language schools, Schools Abroad, and Graduate programs or assistant dean of Language Schools and Schools Abroad (Language Schools, Schools Abroad and Bread Loaf programs).
+A. Students: Concerns about statements and/or behavior of students may be reported to the dean of students or Commons dean (undergraduate College) or the dean of Language Schools (language schools programs), dean of International Programs (Schools Abroad, Bread Loaf and School of the Environment programs), or assistant dean of Language Schools and Schools Abroad (Language Schools and Schools Abroad programs), as applicable to the program at issue.

-B. Faculty or Staff: Concerns about the behavior of faculty or staff may be brought to the appropriate supervisory authority (i.e., the dean of the faculty, or the vice president for Language schools, Schools Abroad and Graduate Programs [Language Schools, Schools Abroad and Bread Loaf programs], in the case of a faculty member, as applicable to the program at issue, or the Human Resources Department, in the case of a staff member).
+B. Faculty or Staff: Concerns about the behavior of faculty or staff may be brought to the appropriate supervisory authority (i.e., the vice president for Academic Affairs and dean of the faculty, or the provost [Language Schools, Schools Abroad, School of the Environment and Bread Loaf programs], in the case of a faculty member, as applicable to the program at issue, or the Human Resources Department, in the case of a staff member).

 All reports under this policy will be handled in a sensitive manner.
 Information will be shared with others only to the extent necessary to assess and manage the situation and in accordance with state and federal law.